sqlxpert/lights-off-aws/README.md

-* Although AWS stores most of this information as resource properties/metadata, the field names/keys vary by AWS service, as do the search capabilities -- and some values, such as exact creation time, are too precise to allow for grouping.
-Searching by tag, on the other hand, works in both EC2 and RDS.
+* Although AWS stores most of this information as resource properties/metadata, the field names/keys vary by AWS service, as do the search capabilities -- and some stored values, such as exact creation time, are too precise to allow for grouping.
+Searching tags, on the other hand, works in both EC2 and RDS.

 * User-created tags whose keys don't begin with `sched-` are copied from parent to child.
-You can change the CopyTags parameter in CloudFormation to prevent this, for example, if your organization has different tagging rules for EC2 instances and images.
+You can change the `CopyTags` parameter of your LightsOut CloudFormation stack to prevent this, for example, if your organization has different tagging rules for EC2 instances and images.

 ## Logging

 * After logging in to the [AWS Web Console](https://signin.aws.amazon.com/console), check the
   [LightsOff CloudWatch log groups](https://console.aws.amazon.com/cloudwatch/home#logs:prefix=/aws/lambda/LightsOff-).
-* Log messages (except for uncaught exceptions) are JSON objects, with a Type key to summarize the message and indicate which other keys will be present.
+* Log messages (except for uncaught exceptions) are JSON objects, with a `Type` key to classify the message and indicate which other keys will be present.
-* You can change the LogLevel parameter in CloudFormation.
+* You can change the `LogLevel` parameter of your LightsOut CloudFormation stack to see more messages.

 ## On/Off Switch

-* You can change the Enable parameter of your LightsOut CloudFormation stack.
+* You can change the `Enable` parameter of your LightsOut CloudFormation stack.
 * This applies per-region and per-AWS-account.
 * While Enable is `false`, scheduled operations do not happen; they are skipped permanently and cannot be reprised.